 Cynthia is also a member of the World Professional Association of Transgender Health, working with trans* people at all points of the gender continuum.
 She helps people with exploration of gender identity and expression, coming out issues, dealing with transphobia, and referrals for medical care.
 As a couple and sex therapist, she helps trans people with their intimate relationships as well.

-Originally trained to be a registered dietitian, Cynthia has over 20 years of experience working with women struggling with eating disorders.
+Originally trained to be a registered dietitian, Cynthia has over 25 years of experience working with individuals struggling with eating disorders.
 When working with people with eating disorders, she helps them to examine the effects of social expectations to enable them to assign less importance to appearance and conforming to a cultural standard and more on being themselves.
 She also helps clients gain insight into what purpose their food and weight-related or other problem behaviours are fulfilling and what healthier means are available to meet those needs.
-Work with clients often includes working through past trauma, Cynthia is also trained in both levels of Eye Movement Desensitization and Reprosessing (EMDR)as well as body-oriented Sensorimotor Psychotherapy.
+Work with clients often includes working through past trauma, Cynthia is also trained in both levels of Eye Movement Desensitization and Reprocessing (EMDR)as well as body-oriented Sensorimotor Psychotherapy.